+Interested to know how to burn fat quicker?
+Especially after exercise?
+Lets quickly help you on this one.
 Here's what you need to do to burn fat after your body has adjusted to exercise...

-In order to burn body fat, we have learned that we need to reach 'fat burning zone', and to do this we need to perform cardio for more than 30-45 minutes, which is quite monotonous and tedious for most, and also time consuming for those that work long hours or have families.
+We have learned that we need to reach 'fat burning zone', and to do this we need to perform cardio for more than 30-45 minutes, which is quite monotonous and tedious for most, and also time consuming for those that work long hours or have families.
 The problem with long cardio routines is that the body reacts within the first two weeks but then eventually adapts to this intensity and we therefore reach a plateau in performance weight maintenance, etc.

 Why not use the concept of interval training; this is where the body is put under shock at a high intensity and then recovers at a low intensity and is repeated.
 However with interval training we can continuously shock the body by producing peaks and troughs in our workout.